Exercise and diabetes

 - Be aware that delayed or nocturnal hypos can occur.
 Do a 3AM test on active days.

 - Do not exercise if your sugars are high, over 250 mg/dl.
-Take a correction dose, wait till you are back to normal range and then resume exercise.
+Take a correction dose, wait till you are back to normal range and then resume exercise to avoid DKA.

 - Be very careful with any active insulin before starting with exercise.
 The drop in BG can be harder and faster than normal when exercise is added to the mix, so be wary.
 However, in case of exercises such as swimming (especially for those on the pump), you could have a small snack + bolus before getting in the pool.